How Much Heat Do Chicks REALLY Need? Think Like a Mother Hen!

-A radiant warming unit such as this Brinsea EcoGlow brooder and Premier 1 Chick Warming Plate keeps chicks comfortable while they’re underneath it, they do not warm up the air in the brooder as heat lamps do.
+A radiant warming unit such as this Brinsea EcoGlow brooder keeps chicks comfortable while they’re underneath it, they do not warm up the air in the brooder as heat lamps do.

 HOW TO THINK & ACT LIKE A MOTHER HEN

--Put safety first.
-There are many, much safer alternatives to heat lamps including this radiant heat unit and this one.
+- Put safety first.
+There are many, much safer alternatives to heat lamps including this radiant heat unit.
 If that means putting an oil-filled space heater in a small bathroom for the first few days after bringing 2 day old chicks home, do that.
 Aim to provide only as much warmth as they indicate is needed by their behavior. (see videos of happy and unhappy chicks below)

 A nervous friend sent me a flurry of text messages with photos of his brooder setup in his 68°F family room the night before his first chicks arrived.
 The brooder was perfect: feeder, nipple water drinker & EcoGlow chick warmer.
 Safe and fully furnished.

 After he picked up his 6 chicks from the post office, he sent me a photo of his cuties under a heat lamp away from the EcoGlow- I nearly fainted.
 Using the heat lamp completely defeated the safety of the EcoGlow.
 I called him to discuss thinking like a mother hen.

 He said when he got the chicks home, he placed them underneath the EcoGlow, but they ran away from it to the far end of the stock tank where they huddled noisily.
 When he turned the heat lamp on, they stopped cheeping, but remained huddled together underneath it.
 Thinking like a mother hen, we talked it through.